SLOPING OFF...

 Perhaps you can see the difference in height of my earlier nacelle and the scale version.
 The drawing is from the Seawings website.

-The underhull is a straighforward sheeting job, with 2.5 balsa at the front.
+The underhull is a straighforward sheeting job, with 1.5 balsa at the back and 2.5 at the front.

 To avoid the inevitable hangar rash from a fixed tailplane,I used a CF rod, alloy tubes and dowel incidence rods.
 The elevators are joined with square section tubes.
 The very obvious finlets are from 3mm balsa.
 On the real thing they are set up at about a degree of left offset, presumably to reduce torque reaction and the load on the pilot during acceleration.

-Still got to reinforce the fin sides to cope with the filght loads
+Still got to reinforce the fin sides to cope with the flight loads

 The revised motor mounts for the new slim-line nacelles.
 They slot in between ribs, main spar and false LE